aws/chalice/docs/source/topics/packaging.rst

 ``.chalice/config.json`` due to these benefits.

-Migrating to ``"automatic_layer": true`` is mostly backwards compatible with one notible exception: the location of the vendor files is different.
+Migrating to ``"automatic_layer": true`` is mostly backwards compatible with one notable exception: the location of the vendor files is different.

 When not using automatic layers, any files placed in ``vendor/`` will be available in your CWD of your application.
 However, when using layers, these files will be unzipped to ``/opt/python/lib/pythonX.Y/site-packages``.
-If you are using the ``vendor/`` directory to include custom built python packges then this change is transparent as that directory is automatically added to the python path.
+If you are using the ``vendor/`` directory to include custom built python packages then this change is transparent as that directory is automatically added to the python path.
 However, if you are trying to read a file from ``vendor/`` directly, then this will no longer work.
 For example, if you have::